-The Company has entered into a lease for office premises.
-The lease has a life of one year (December 31, 2015 - one year) with renewal terms at the option of the lessee at lease payments based on market prices at the time of renewal.
+The Company has entered into leases for office premises.
+In the Dominican Republic, the lease has a life of one year (December 31, 2016 - one year) with renewal terms at the option of the lessee at lease payments based on market prices at the time of renewal.
+The cost is capitalized as Exploration and Evaluation cost.
 There are no restrictions placed upon the lessee by entering into these leases.
+In Canada, the corporation sub-leases base on a month-to-month basis.
 Payments recognized as an expense were as follows: